 Apple of course signed a licensing deal with Screen for the Hiragino fonts that became the MacOS X Japanese font, and iOS Japanese font later on.
 Perhaps the Screen deal was another reason for the collapse of the ShaKen one.
 We’ll never know.
 Still it’s fun to think about what would have happened had the Apple ShaKen deal gone through as planned.

 (A version of this article was published in the Seybold Reports December 2002 issue.
 It contains an interview with Osamu Torinoumi one of the lead Hiragino font designers.
 He discusses the design history of Hiragino and its inclusion as the Japanese system font in Mac OS X. He also gives the history behind the just released Yumin font that was later licensed to Microsoft and Apple.
-The last section is a 2009 interview that covers the design of the Simplified Chinese font Hiragino Sans that shipped with Mac OS X Snow Leopard)
+The last section is a 2009 followup interview covering the Hiragino Sansdesign, a Simplified Chinese font that shipped with Mac OS X Snow Leopard)

 Hiragino, the family of Japanese OpenType fonts included with Mac OS X, has a rich feature set and history that few people are likely to be aware of.
 There is much more than meets the eye, and knowing the features and history is well worth your time if you have even a passing interest in Japanese fonts and typography.

 Hiragino started just about the time that Japanese PostScript arrived in the late 1980’s.
 At that time, the king of the typesetting market was Shaken KK.
 Anyone who knows Japanese typography knows Shaken.
 It had the most sought-after type library, the best designers, the biggest market share.
 Shaken made so much money that it became arrogant and absolutely refused any offers from Adobe and Apple to jump on the PostScript bandwagon.